intel/llvm/sycl/doc/OptionalDeviceFeatures.md

       - If there is a "reqd\_sub\_group\_size" property, check if entry `E.sub-group-sizes` contains all of the sub-group sizes listed in the property.
 If any are missing, the check fails.
-      - If there is an "assumed\_target" property, check if `E.aspects` contains at least one of the aspects from the property.
+      - If there is a "fixed\_target" property, check if `E.aspects` contains at least one of the aspects from the property.
 If it does not, the check fails.
-(The "assumed\_target" property lists the corresponding aspect for each assumed target device.
+(The "fixed\_target" property lists the corresponding aspect for each target device.
 The `E.aspects` list will only contain this aspect if `E` corresponds to that target.)

 ##### Configuration file location and driver option